How to Build a B2B Marketing Funnel: Steps, Tips & Strategy for 2024

 But, with a B2B marketing funnel, you're opening up numerous marketing opportunities for more long-term revenue.
 This is because you're gaining access to a customer's data, so you don't need to worry about making an immediate sale.

 Instead, you can use this marketing data to personalize ABM campaigns, share knowledge and position your brand as an authority.
-So, when your B2B customers are ready to make a decision, your company will be top of mind.
+So, when your B2B customers are ready to decide, your company will be top of mind.

 5. Nurtures relationships

 B2B funnel marketing is perfect for nurturing relationships and building brand loyalty.
-When you have access to your prospective customers' contact data, you'll be able to enter them into an email nurture.
+When you can access your prospective customers’ contact data, you can enter them into an email nurture.